Thrust Joint Manipulation Part 3

 - Perform, given a patient case scenario, evidence-based examination techniques to confirm/refute the appropriateness of TJM for non-vertebral conditions.

-- Discuss the efficacy of vertebral and non-vertebral TJM in the treatment of elbow, wrist, and hand neuromusculoskeletal pathology using two peer-reviewed sources.
+- Discuss the efficacy of vertebral and non-vertebral TJM in the treatment of shoulder, elbow, and hand neuromusculoskeletal pathology using two peer-reviewed sources.

 - Discuss the efficacy of vertebral and non-vertebral TJM in the treatment of hip, knee, and foot neuromusculoskeletal pathology using two peer-reviewed sources.